Lust for Life (Iggy Pop album): Critical reception

 On release, Lust for Life was met with positive reviews from music critics.
 In a contemporary review, Rolling Stone critic Billy Altman considered that "purely on its own terms, Lust for Life is a successful album", but complained that Pop's "new stance is so utterly unchallenging and cautious".
 By contrast, Robert Christgau of The Village Voice refuted the critical opinion that Pop's "creative power has dissipated", finding The Idiot and Lust for Life to be more consistent than Pop's albums with the Stooges.
 He later noted that of the two, he preferred Lust for Life "because it's faster and more assertive—which means, among other things, that the nihilistic satire is counteracted by the forward motion of the music itself".

-Kris Needs of ZigZag magazine felt Lust for Life is not as "consistent" as its predecessor.
+Kris Needs of ZigZag felt Lust for Life is not as "consistent" as its predecessor.
 He nevertheless considered the album one of his favorite albums of 1977, finding it to be more of a "day" record with its predecessor being a "night" record.
-In Sounds magazine, Pete Makowski praised the record, calling it "excellent".
+In Sounds, Pete Makowski praised the record, calling it "excellent".
 He complimented the band's performance and Pop's vocals, labeling them "a bit jagged but powerful".
 Writing for NME, Max Bell gave the record a positive review, calling it "quite good".
 He praised Pop's greater role compared to The Idiot, as well as his vocal performance.
 However, he was critical of some tracks, including "Some Weird Sin", "Tonight", and "Success", the last of which he considered "'Fame' revisited".
+Lust for Life was ranked the eighth best album of the year by NME in their end-of-year list.

 Retrospectively, Lust for Life has continued to receive positive reviews.
 Writing for AllMusic, Mark Deming called Lust for Life Pop's best solo work, stating that with the record, he "managed to channel the aggressive power of his work with the Stooges with the intelligence and perception of The Idiot, and the result was the best of both worlds".
 Trynka calls Lust for Life Pop's "most effervescent, optimistic album", praising Pop's greater contribution to the record over its predecessor.
 Reviewing the album as part of the 2020 box set The Bowie Years, Sasha Geffen of Pitchfork praised Pop's performance, writing that he managed to put more of himself into the record than The Idiot.